 If you’re a true Wordle disciple, you’ll know that sharing and comparing your scores is a key part of the endorphin rush.
 We found that Americans are more likely to recruit their friends and family to join in, suggesting that playing the game with other people is integral for enjoyment in this demographic.
 However, what’s comical is that American players are very cut-throat about their friends and family’s scores, highlighting the competitive nature of this audience group.

 Novel games come and go, but few remain popular for a prolonged period.
 Our analysis revealed that American players are 7.1x more likely to compare Wordle to other iconic word games, such as New York Time’s Spelling Bee and Daily Mini Crossword.
-Twitter users emphasise the superiority of these games in comparison to Wordle, declaring them timeless and chic.
+Twitter users emphazise the superiority of these games in comparison to Wordle, declaring them timeless and chic.
 However, the audience is divided, with some Americans implying that Wordle could be on the path to iconic word game status.